Palash90/site-assets/blogs/build-your-own-nn/README.md

 These two fields should not be accessible directly, we need to define accessors for them and also, we should expose methods for `add`, `sub` and `mul`.
 For error handling, we'll use the `TensorError` enum.

 Let's write these definitions first in a new file `tensor.rs`.
-Later we'll implement them one by one.
+Later, we'll implement them one by one.

 ```rust
 #[derive(Debug, PartialEq)]